Domain and Path Matching

 Common gotchas

 /apidoes not match/apiv2.
-The boundary check requires a/(or exact equality). - Secure cookie set over HTTP.
+The boundary check requires a/after the prefix or exact equality. - Secure cookie sent on an HTTP response.
 Some local dev setups proxy through plain HTTP.
 The jar won't store a

-Max-Age=10is gone in ten seconds.
-The jar will quietly stop sending it.
-If a server-side flow seems to log you out for no reason, check the cookie expiry first.
+Max-Age=10is gone in ten seconds, and the jar quietly stops sending it.
+When a server-side flow appears to log out for no reason, check cookie expiry first.